bashrc2/epicyon/README.md

 When a moderator report is created the message at the top of the screen can be customized to provide any additional information, advice or alerts.
 Edit **accounts/report.txt** and add your text.

-Extra emoji can be added to the *emoji* directory and you should then update the **emoji/emoji.txt** file.
+Extra emoji can be added to the *emoji* directory and you should then update the **emoji/emoji.json** file, which maps the name to the filename (without the .png extension).